KennyHT/learn-kubernetes/labs/kubectl.md

 # Kubectl essentials

+## The Kubernetes kubectl cheat sheet

 The Kubernetes documentation has its own [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

-It's essential reading and you should definitely look at it but for now, here are some important and some lesser known commands.
-Many basic ones are covered in the other labs too.
+It is awesome.
+Let's spend some time reading it.

+Then, here are a few that I like from that cheat sheet, as well as some of others that I find useful.

 ## kubectl

 Perhaps the most important command that you may not have thought to run is: